Lona Sasser, Obgyn: Providing South Florida Women’s Health Services Since 2013

 “Ultrasound also is used to determine if a lump is a cyst, to look at the size and shape of abdominal and pelvic organs, to detect gallstones, and to look for blood clots in the legs.
 Ultrasounds can be used as a guide when a needle is being inserted into the body to take a sample of tissue for a biopsy or to take a fluid sample as is done in amniocentesis, a test to detect abnormalities in the fetus.”

-Dr. Lona Sasser, Dr. Mary-Beatrice Squire, and Dr. Jose Berthe will all be happy to discuss ultrasounds and other procedures for promoting South Florida women’s health with you at your appointment.
+Dr. Lona Sasser and Dr. Mary Squire-De Leon, will all be happy to discuss ultrasounds and other procedures for promoting South Florida women’s health with you at your appointment.

 South Florida Women’s Health Spotlight: Urogynecology